Beyond Real Data: Synthetic Data through the Lens of Regularization: GENERALIZATION ERROR

 where $p'_{\rvx}$ denotes the distribution of synthetic data, which may differ from the real distribution $p_{\rvx}$.
 We are interested in upper-bounding the generalization error of the algorithm that minimizes the mixed-loss.
 Our approach leverages a strategy from the learning theory literature known as algorithmic stability. \begin{definition}[Uniform Stability] Let $\gA: \gS \mapsto \gH$ denote an algorithm.
 Algorithm $\gA$ is $\varepsilon$-uniformly stable if for all $\rmS, \rmS' \in \gX^N$ such that $\rmS, \rmS'$ differ in at most one example, the corresponding outputs $\gA(\rmS)$ and $\gA(\rmS')$ satisfy $\sup_{\rvx \in \gX} |\ell(\gA(\rmS); \rvx) - \ell(\gA(\rmS');\rvx)| \leq \varepsilon$. \end{definition}

 This notion of algorithmic stability captures sensitivity of an algorithm on individual changes in the dataset.
 Under this property, it has been shown that generalization gap bounds in both expectation and high probability can be obtained \citep{DBLP:conf/nips/BousquetE00, DBLP:journals/jmlr/BousquetE02}.
 In our analysis we consider the general case where \(\cH\) consists of set of functions between \(\X\) and some metric space \(\Y\).
-We make the assumption that it is a compact subset \(L^\infty(p_\rx)\). \begin{assumption} The hypothesis class \(\mathcal{H}\) is a set of measurable functions of the form \(\X \to \Y\) and there exists \(D > 0\) such that for any \(h, h' \in \cH\), \( \|h - h'\|_{L^\infty(p_\rx)} \leq D\). \end{assumption}
+We make the assumption that it is a compact subset \(L^\infty(p_\rx)\). \begin{assumption} The hypothesis class \(\mathcal{H}\) is a set of measurable functions of the form \(\X \to \Y\) that are \(L\)-Lipschitz and, for some \(D > 0\) satisfies \(\|h-h'\|_{L^\infty(p_\rx)}\leq D\), for any \(h, h' \in \cH\). \end{assumption}

 Standard generalization bounds (e.g., \cite{DBLP:journals/tit/RussoZ20,DBLP:conf/itw/LopezJ18,DBLP:conf/colt/ClericoSDD22}) rely on regularity conditions on the loss function $\ell$.
 We now recall the regularity conditions adopted in this work.
 We recall that a differentiable function \(\phi: \Y \to \R\) is \(m\)-strongly convex for some constant \(m > 0\) if it satisfies \( \phi(x) \geq \phi(y) + \langle \nabla \phi(y), y - x \rangle + \frac{m}{2}\|x-y\|^2\) and is \(M\)-smooth if it satisfies \( \phi(x) \leq \phi(y) + \langle \nabla \phi(y), y - x \rangle + \frac{M}{2}\|x-y\|^2\).